Need help starting your research?

 Why look for existing theses?

-Have a look at our online guide to Theses.
+Have a look at our Theses Library Guide

-This guide will help you to search databases to find theses, find exemplars and share your thesis through the Research Outputs Repository.
+This guide will help you to search databases to find theses, find exemplars and share your thesis through the UniSA Research.

 Research methods are the techniques, processes, system or procedure followed where data or information is created and then analysed.
 It is essentially the way you collect your data for your thesis.